kellenparker25/HLResources/Tutorials/Leap_Motion/README.md

 Leap Motion Controller is a hand-tracking system designed to be placed on a physical desktop or mounted to VR headset.

 **The [latest Leap software](https://leap2.ultraleap.com/gemini-downloads/) doesn't support websockets, which means you can't connect it to the P5 web editor.
-We need to use legacy software which is only supports on Windows os.**
+We need to use legacy software which only runs on Windows os.**

 ## SETUP
 1. Use a Windows 7+ machine